gspia/reflex-dom-htmlea/README.md

 notes.
 For another example, see [7guis-relfex-nix]().

-## About nix-files and their orgnization
+## About nix-files and their organization

 The default.nix assumes ghcjs and is used by nix-build.